KillerStrike17/EPAi/README.md

 4. [Numeric Types II]()

    In this Assignment we need to implement Qualean class.
 In this class we define all its __ functions like and, or, repr, str, add, eq, float, ge, gt, invertsign, le, lt, mul, sqrt, and bool.
-Then the class is being tested for all these functions..
+Then the class is being tested for all these functions.

 5. [Funcational Parameters]()